jiahui333/energy-report-application/README.md

 # Application Overview
 A solution where you parse the xml files and build a report which contains the hourly energy values, the price per hour and the sum of energy and price per meter.

+## How to run
+- Frontend: npm run dev
+- Backend: click run on EnergyReportApplication

 ---